Blog

 The 4% rule can be a helpful guideline, but it’s important to recognize its limitations.
 It’s often too conservative, doesn’t account for taxes or spending variability, and assumes a one-size-fits-all investment approach.
 By using a more dynamic strategy like the guardrails approach, you can enjoy a retirement that’s better aligned with your actual spending needs and lifestyle.

-If you’re interested in learning more about how the guardrails strategy could work for you, reach out to us at Spark Wealth Advisors.
+If you’re interested in learning more about how the guardrails strategy could work for you, schedule a free introductory call.
 We’d be happy to help you create a retirement income plan that lets you spend confidently, without worrying about outliving your savings.

 Share: